vuejs/eslint-plugin-vue/docs/user-guide/index.md

 ]
 ```

-See [the rule list](../rules/index.md) to get the `configs` &amp; `rules` that this plugin provides.
+See [the rule list](../rules/index.md) to get the `configs` & `rules` that this plugin provides.

-#### Bundle Configurations (ESLint>=v9)
+#### Bundle Configurations (`eslint.config.js`)

 This plugin provides some predefined configs.
 You can use the following configs by adding them to `eslint.config.js`.
-(All flat configs in this plugin are provided as arrays, so a spread syntax is required when combining them with other configs.)
+(All flat configs in this plugin are provided as arrays, so spread syntax is required when combining them with other configs.)

 - `*.configs["flat/base"]` ...
 Settings and rules to enable correct ESLint parsing.
-- Configurations for using Vue.js 3.x.
+- Configurations for using Vue.js 3.x:
   - `*.configs["flat/essential"]` ... `base`, plus rules to prevent errors or unintended behavior.
   - `*.configs["flat/strongly-recommended"]` ...
 Above, plus rules to considerably improve code readability and/or dev experience.
   - `*.configs["flat/recommended"]` ...
 Above, plus rules to enforce subjective community defaults to ensure consistency.
-- Configurations for using Vue.js 2.x.
+- Configurations for using Vue.js 2.x:
   - `*.configs["flat/vue2-essential"]` ... `base`, plus rules to prevent errors or unintended behavior.
   - `*.configs["flat/vue2-strongly-recommended"]` ...
 Above, plus rules to considerably improve code readability and/or dev experience.
   - `*.configs["flat/vue2-recommended"]` ...
 Above, plus rules to enforce subjective community defaults to ensure consistency

 :::warning Reporting rules
-By default all rules from **base** and **essential** categories report ESLint errors.
+By default, all rules from **base** and **essential** categories report ESLint errors.
 Other rules - because they're not covering potential bugs in the application - report warnings.
 What does it mean?
 By default - nothing, but if you want - you can set up a threshold and break the build after a certain amount of warnings, instead of any.
 More information [here](https://eslint.org/docs/user-guide/command-line-interface#handling-warnings).
 :::

-### Configuration
+### Configuration (`.eslintrc`)

-Use `.eslintrc.*` file to configure rules.
+Use `.eslintrc.*` file to configure rules in ESLint < v9.
 See also: <https://eslint.org/docs/latest/use/configure/>.

 Example **.eslintrc.js**: